The traditional supply chain landscape has been characterized by its complexity, vulnerability, and susceptibility to disruptions.

 Integration with Existing Systems: Bridging the Gap

-Integrating AI solutions with living AI in supply chain systems can be complex.
+Integrating AI solutions with living AI in supply chain systems can be a complex process.
 Technical challenges such as compatibility issues, data formats, and legacy systems may arise.

 A phased approach can mitigate integration risks.
 Starting with more minor, less complex use cases and gradually expanding AI implementation can reduce disruption and ensure a smooth transition.